opnsense/docs/source/manual/how-tos/guestnet.rst

     :width: 100%

-Enter the Validity (1 day), the number of Vouchers and a Groupname (Wi-Fi day pass f.i.).
+Enter the Validity (1 day), the number of Vouchers and a Groupname (Wi-Fi day pass, for example).
 For the example we create 10 vouchers.
 Click on **Generate**.

 A file will be generated called **Wi-Fi day pass.csv**.